 - The model accommodates development in instances where the same or similar software is used in several products with separate product owners.

 - The resulting (and very challenging) backlog management situation for teams in is well-addressed by the model.
 In short, it accommodates swift product releases by attending to feature releases planning on the software side

 - Compromise is critical.
 Just like any other hybrid model, this Agile-Waterfall hybrid compromises some of the principles of non-hybrid methods.
-The Waterfall side of development is lives with flexibility regarding software requirements.
-Likewise, Agile teams must commit to time-fixed delivery dates, cost forecasts and risk assessment.
+The Waterfall side of development lives with flexibility regarding software requirements.
+Likewise, Agile teams must commit to time-fixed delivery dates, cost forecasts, and risk assessment.

 Bringing It All Together

 Agile-Waterfall hybrid development models face many challenges.
 It is not easy to combine the dependency tracking and clarity of waterfall with the flexibility and openness to change of agile development without diluting the benefits and create complex work processes.
 However, examples like the one referred to above prove it's possible.
 As the industry need for these types of models is evident, I hope to see more of these being published in the future.